Family Camps at YMCA Camp Campbell

 - All hard surfaces will be cleaned at least four times per day.
 Tables will be wiped down before and after use in the dining area and every program area.

 Family Camp meals will be served buffet style.
 Meals are only served during designated meal times.
-Please only refill water bottles in your own designated family cabin.
 Weather permitting meals will be eaten outside.

 Cleaning/Sanitizing During Meals:

 - At the conclusion of each meal, the area will be cleared and the tables will be sanitized.

 - All plates, cups, silverware, trays and serving utensils will be cleaned and sanitized in the dish room.